Future-Scholars/paperlib/README.md

 *Why not Zotero, Mendely?*

 They are both great tools.
-But, compatibility with all subjects means a compromise especially the accurate metadata scraping.
+But, compatibility with all subjects means a compromise, especially the accurate metadata scraping.
 A modern UI.
 No extra useless features.

 ## Highlights

--   Scrape paper’s metadata and **code repository** from arXiv, doi.org, DBLP, openreview.net, IEEE, and PaperwithCode etc. Tailored for computer science.
+-   Scrape paper’s metadata and **code repository** from arXiv, doi.org, DBLP, openreview.net, IEEE, Google Scholar, and PaperwithCode etc. Tailored for computer science.
 -   Fulltext and advanced search.
 -   Rating, flag, tag, folder and note.
 -   Cloud sync, supports macOS and Windows.